 June 2: Scores of religions and civic lenders express indignation al Mayor J. Waddy Tale’s refusal to welcome 4,000 Negro Knights of Pythias to Fair Park Auditorium.

 Negro population is 47,879.

-Father Max Murphy, a graduate of St. Peter’s School, becomes the first Negro priest to perform mass in the Dallas diocese.
+Oct.
+10: Father Max Murphy, a graduate of St. Peter’s School, becomes the first Negro priest to perform mass in the Dallas Diocese.
 Cab Calloway and his New Cotton Club show appear at the Majestic Theatre, with midnight shows for white persons only.

 A. Maceo Smith, Secretary of the Progressive Citizens League, urges Negroes to pay poll tax and push for a new high school and Negro policemen.

-At the urging of the Interdenominational Ministerial Alliance, the Dallas City Council agrees to hire Negro policemen.
+September: Al the urging of the Interdenominational Ministerial Alliance, City Council agrees to hire Negro policemen.

 Segregation of white and Negro patients in the county hospital waiting rooms is announced for the first time.
 Benches and signs noting “Negro” and “white” are installed.

 February: Progressive Voters League and Negro Chamber of Commerce ask city for $1 million for low-income housing project for Negroes.